We offer free shipping for orders over $1000Learn More

 In the 1930s, Eero Saarinen collaborated with Charles Eames to create a range of organically-shaped plywood chairs.
 These went on to win the MoMA-sponsored 1940 Organic Design in Home Furnishings competition.
 This work inspired Saarinen to design a chair that would provide exceptional comfort from its shell alone, and not just from the furnishing.
 His luxurious and sculptural Executive Side Chair and the matching Executive Armchair were the results.
-The shells for these chairs were originally made from fibreglass but were later changed to polyurethane to increase flexibility.
 The design won the 1969 Museum of Modern Art Award and the West Germany Federal Award for Industrial Design.

 Eero Saarinen, the son of influential Finnish architect Eliel Saarinen and his second wife, Louise, was born on his father’s 37th birthday, August 20, 1910.
 They emigrated to the United States of America in 1923, when Eero was thirteen.He grew up in Bloomfield Hills, Michigan, where his father was a teacher at the Cranbrook Academy of Art and he took courses in sculpture and furniture design there.
 He had a close relationship with fellow students Charles and Ray Eames, and became good friends with Florence Knoll.